surniaulula/wpsso/readme.txt

 <h3>WPSSO Core Premium Features</h3>

 The Standard version is designed to satisfy the requirements of most standard WordPress sites / blogs.
-If your site requires additional plugin or service API integration, like WooCommerce shops, embedded video support, or advanced customization features, then you may want the Premium version for those additional features.
+If your site requires additional 3rd party plugin or service API integration, like WooCommerce shops, embedded video support, or advanced customization features, then you may want the Premium version for those additional features.

 * Support for embedded videos from Facebook, Slideshare, Vimeo, Wistia, and Youtube in content text.